-SpectraCure is developing the future systems for the treatment of internal solid cancer tumours.
+SpectraCure is developing a future system for treating internal solid cancer tumours.
 The goal of the proprietary and patented treatment system is to eliminate deep-seated cancer tumours and prolong the survival of cancer patients while maintaining their quality of life.
-When prostate cancer recurs, there are often no established treatment options other than lifelong hormone therapy, with its associated side effects.
+Today, available treatments for recurrent prostate cancer are controversial due to the severe side effects associated with several treatment options.

 We are working to obtain market approval for the treatment system in both the North American and European markets.
-This is to give patients with recurrent prostate cancer after previous radiotherapy a better treatment than what is currently offered.
+Our treatment system has the potential to be a beneficial alternative to available treatment methods for patients suffering from prostate cancer after previous radiation therapy.

-We are currently conducting a clinical trial for the treatment of recurrent prostate cancer patients.
-Product approval for market launch will only take place after a successfully completed phase 3 trial.
-A phase 3 trial is designed to confirm the clinical benefit of the treatment in relation to its clinical risk, in a larger number of patients.
+We are currently conducting a clinical study on treatment of recurrent prostate cancer.
+Product approval for market launch will only occur after a successfully completed clinical study confirms the clinical benefit of the treatment in relation to its clinical risk in a larger number of patients.

-Our strategy is to engage leading key clinics in our clinical trials and, through these reference clinics, to build clinical evidence, disseminate knowledge and achieve clinical acceptance of the treatment.
-It is crucial to have the results of the trials published and presented by influential urologists for the treatment to achieve a breakthrough.
+Our strategy is to involve leading clinics in our clinical study and, through these reference clinics, establish clinical evidence, disseminate knowledge, and gain clinical acceptance of the treatment.
+The results from the study will be published and presented by influential urologists to gain impact.

 Our intention is to engage with global industrial partners with the aim of gaining additional support and resources in our commercialisation process.

-We have currently decided to focus on prostate cancer recurrence, but eventually aim to be able to treat primary prostate cancer and other cancer diagnoses, such as breast, pancreatic, head and neck cancer.
-The vision is that these treatments could also be offered as an alternative to radiotherapy and surgery.
+We have currently decided to focus on prostate cancer recurrence, but eventually aim to be able to treat primary prostate cancer and other cancer diagnoses, such as breast, pancreatic, head, and neck cancer.
+The vision is for our treatment to eventually be offered as an alternative to radiotherapy and surgery.